Ladivcr/Sistemas-Distribuidos/README.md

 **Extra Note:** You need to change some paths in the code, because the paths are paths in my personal computer.
 ## to view the page
+**Note:** Before this, you need to install Flask for run the web page.
+> If you don't have Flask library run the command:
+* pip3 install Flask
+> If you have Flask library, just ignore the previous step
 * Open a terminal
 * Write: python3 04index.py
 > After this comand, the terminal display the addres for the web page
 * Copy the address
-* Paste in a browser
+* Paste in a browser and...

 # You can view something like:
 ![mainPage](resources/mainPage.png)
 ![secondPage](resources/secondPage.png)